maxdevblock/cubmods/README.md

 pip install -U git+https://github.com/maxdevblock/cubmods.git@main
 ```

-When the version `0.0.1` will be complete, it will be uploaded on `PyPI`.
+When the next version will be complete, it will be uploaded on `PyPI`.

 ## Basic usage
 ```Python